-- highlight the clickable elements against the non-clickable ones (using different fonts, sizes, highlights)
+- highlight the clickable elements against the non-clickable ones (using different fonts, sizes, and highlights)

-- highlight the section where a user is at at the moment
+- highlight the section where a user is at the moment

 A user should be able to customize the interface as they like it.
 Provide various icons, backgrounds, etc. to let clients feel unique and more comfortable using your resource.

 The more options there are, the harder it is to focus on something and select something particular to purchase.
 If you still have to work with a huge number of products, you should add hints.
 ‘We’d recommend’ or ‘Sales hit’ hints will help guide users towards buying stuff.

 A target audience of your resource is defined in big part by the style of copying its features.
 Entertainment portals have a commonly-understandable copy with a minimum usage of special terms.
 Narrow-focus sites can afford some slang that related experts use and understand.